ssreelakshmi88/Hangman-Game-PP3/README.md

 ![last stage](https://user-images.githubusercontent.com/97182442/174430168-7df144a4-ac20-4a09-a9b8-bbad39798065.png)

-5. Each correct guess (alphabet) will appear in the blank spaces in the correct order of the words in the computer vocabulary.
+5. Each correct guess (alphabet) will appear in the blank spaces in the correct order of the letters that make up the word.

 ![letter dispaly_correct guess](https://user-images.githubusercontent.com/97182442/174427592-fc7a04b6-719c-401e-9006-4b693264efa7.png)